FPrimon/conv-it/README.md

 make compile
 ```

-This will create all five executables mentioned aboved.
+This will create all five executables mentioned above.
 If you're interested in only one of them, select the appropriate target e.g.
 ```sh
 make conv_it_cuda
 ```